CincyPowerShell/June_Psug/PITCHME.md

 +++

-- A unit testing framework for testing PowerShell scripts (it's a DSL ) :frowning:
+- A unit testing framework for testing PowerShell scripts (it's a DSL )
 - Written with PowerShell
 - Included in Windows
 - Used by the PowerShell Team